stax76/MediaInfo.NET/README.md

 - A search/filter feature
 - A tab bar showing each track in a dedicated tab

-Files can be opened via Drag & Drop and via command line:
+Files can be opened via drag & drop and via command line:

 `MediaInfoNET <input file>`